 Studies, Psychology, Sociology/Anthropology, Women's ☐ a minor consisting of 3.0 units as specified by the Studies) department.
-Students must achieve a minimum GPA of a minimum overall GPA of 2.0 in the required 6.0 units of 2.0 in the required 3.0 units each combined major ☐ 1.0 unit from each core group A, B, and C listed on page ☐ at least 5.0 units of the 12 units overall required for the 45 (exclusive of the honours subject): combined majors must be at the 3000 level or above ☐ Core A - Sciences & Mathematics (1.0 unit) ☐ 1.0 unit from each core group A, B, and C listed on page ☐ Core B - Social Sciences (1.0 unit) 45 (inclusive of the majors): ☐ Core C - Humanities (1.0 unit) ☐ Core A - Sciences & Mathematics (1.0 unit) □ obtain a minimum GPA of 3.0 and a grade of at least C- in ☐ Core B - Social Sciences (1.0 unit) 10 units of the required HIST honours courses ☐ Core C - Humanities (1.0 unit) achieve a minimum of B- in the honours thesis at least 9.0 units of the total 20 units must be at the 2000 □ obtain an overall GPA of 3.0 or better in all courses level or above counted for the degree beyond the first 5.0 units taken ☐ Note: No more than 4.0 units from professional areas may ☐ Note: No more than 4.0 units from professional areas may be counted toward the degree.
+Students must achieve a minimum GPA of a minimum overall GPA of 2.0 in the required 6.0 units of 2.0 in the required 3.0 units each combined major ☐ 1.0 unit from each core group A, B, and C listed on page ☐ at least 5.0 units of the 12 units overall required for the 59 (exclusive of the honours subject): combined majors must be at the 3000 level or above ☐ Core A - Sciences & Mathematics (1.0 unit) ☐ 1.0 unit from each core group A, B, and C listed on page ☐ Core B - Social Sciences (1.0 unit) 59 (inclusive of the majors): ☐ Core C - Humanities (1.0 unit) ☐ Core A - Sciences & Mathematics (1.0 unit) □ obtain a minimum GPA of 3.0 and a grade of at least C- in ☐ Core B - Social Sciences (1.0 unit) 10 units of the required HIST honours courses ☐ Core C - Humanities (1.0 unit) ☐ achieve a minimum of B- in the honours thesis at least 9.0 units of the total 20 units must be at the 2000 □ obtain an overall GPA of 3.0 or better in all courses level or above counted for the degree beyond the first 5.0 units taken ☐ Note: No more than 4.0 units from professional areas may ☐ Note: No more than 4.0 units from professional areas may be counted toward the degree.
 Courses included in the be counted toward the degree.
-Courses included in the Applied Human Nutrition science minor as designated on Applied Human Nutrition science minor as designated on page 49 will not be counted as professional electives. page 49 will not be counted as professional electives.
-Students wishing to combine an arts major and a science Note: First-class honours will be awarded to students who major (e.g. Chemistry and English or Biology and Political maintain a GPA of 3.5 or better in 10 units in the honours Studies): subject and no grade below B- in all courses counted for the ☐ must meet all of the requirements listed above degree beyond the first 5.0 units taken.

-Students who have graduated from Mount Saint Vincent University with a Bachelor of Arts degree with a major in History may apply to do an honours certificate.
-Students must fulfill the requirements for the honours degree listed above and meet the University regulations regarding honours certificates.
-Application must be made in writing to the department Chair by March 30 of the academic year prior to enrolment in the program.
-Applicants should note the requirement that honours thesis proposals must be submitted by March 30 of the academic year immediately preceding enrolment in HIST 4499.
+Courses included in the Applied Human Nutrition science minor as designated on Applied Human Nutrition science minor as designated on page 63 will not be counted as professional electives. page 63 will not be counted as professional electives.
+Students wishing to combine an arts major and a science Note: First-class honours will be awarded to students who major (e.g. Chemistry and English or Biology and Political maintain a GPA of 3.5 or better in 10 units in the honours Studies): subject and no grade below B- in all courses counted for the ☐ must meet all of the requirements listed above degree beyond the first 5.0 units taken. ♦ to complete a BSc (Combined Major) primary science Honours Certificate discipline plus secondary arts discipline Students who have graduated from Mount Saint Vincent ☐ must complete a minimum 12 units of the total 20 units University with a Bachelor of Arts degree with a major in in science disciplines History may apply to do an honours certificate.
+Students must ♦ to complete a BA (Combined Major) primary arts discipline fulfill the requirements for the honours degree listed above plus secondary science discipline and meet the University regulations regarding honours ☐ must complete a minimum 12 units of the total 20 units certificates.
+Application must be made in writing to the in arts disciplines department Chair by March 30 of the academic year prior to enrolment in the program.
+Applicants should note the requirement that honours thesis proposals must be submitted Honours Degree by March 30 of the academic year immediately preceding The honours degree option is available to students who enrolment in HIST 4499. wish to study a single discipline in depth, usually with postgraduate study as a goal.